-- [82] The Canadian Health Coalition ("CHC"), which is a part of the CCPI Coalition, was founded in 1979 and is dedicated to preserving and enhancing Canada's public health care system for the benefit of all residents of Canada, regardless of economic, social, citizenship, or other status.
+[83] The Canadian Health Coalition ("CHC"), which is a part of the CCPI Coalition, was founded in 1979 and is dedicated to preserving and enhancing Canada's public health care system for the benefit of all residents of Canada, regardless of economic, social, citizenship, or other status.
 It includes organizations representing seniors, women, faith groups, students, consumers, labour unions, recent immigrants, and health care professionals from across Canada.
-CHC promotes informed discussion and assessment of public policy and legislation linked to access to health care, based on reliable evidence and full consideration of the interests and needs of disadvantaged groups. - [83] In 2022, CHC hosted a webinar launch of a report on the barriers to accessing health care based on immigration status.
+CHC promotes informed discussion and assessment of public policy and legislation linked to access to health care, based on reliable evidence and full consideration of the interests and needs of disadvantaged groups.

+[84] In 2022, CHC hosted a webinar launch of a report on the barriers to accessing health care based on immigration status.
 In 2024, CHC and the University of Ottawa's Centre for Health Law, Policy and Ethics organized the Canada Health Act at 40 Research Roundtable at the University of Ottawa with 75 researchers.
 At the roundtable, the experts addressed the relationship between the Canada Health Act, R.S.C., 1985, c.
 C-6, and international law with regards to migrants' health care in Canada.
 In January 2024, CHC organized the sending of a letter signed by a number of human rights and health care experts, and 500 supporting letters, to federal ministers, calling on Canada to accept recommendations made at the UN Human Rights Council that Canada ensure access to health care without discrimination on the ground of irregular immigration status, and calling on Canada to implement the UN Human Rights Committee's decision in ICCPR, Communication No. 2348/2014, Nell Toussaint v.
 Canada, UN Doc.
-CCPR/C/123/D/2348/2014. - [84] CHC has also participated in litigation to promote the maintenance and enhancement of the public health care system and protect universal access to health care based on need.
-In particular, CHC was granted intervener before the Supreme Court of Canada in Chaoulli, as described above, and in the Motion to Strike in the present case. - [85] CHC has a direct interest in the court's determination in this case of whether the Charter is to be interpreted as providing the same level of protection of the right to life and non-discrimination in access to publicly funded health care as compared to access to privately funded health care, and whether the protections accorded by these rights under the Charter are of the same level as those found in the International Covenant on Civil and Political Rights (the "ICCPR").
+CCPR/C/123/D/2348/2014.